-10.6 Civilian clothes worn on duty are to be of a tailored business style that will bring credit to the service.
+- 10.6 Civilian clothes worn on duty are to be of a tailored business style that will bring credit to the service.
 COs will promulgate standards for civilian clothes on duty in Standing Orders.
 Fundraising activities that require a relaxation in dress standards are permissible with CO approval.
-The CO is to be cognisant of any WH&S factors.

-10.7 Personnel posted to Navy Headquarters are required to wear the prescribed uniform on duty, including travel on duty to Naval establishments.
+The CO is to be cognisant of any WH&S factors. - 10.7 Personnel posted to a Headquarters or office environment, are required to wear the prescribed uniform on duty, including travel on duty to Defence establishments.
 Exceptions to this rule are permitted where external service commitments make wearing plain clothes desirable and / or in circumstances when the wearing of uniform could cause reproach to the RAN.
-However, general guidelines for wearing civilian clothes on duty are as follows:
+In these instances, appropriate business attire is to be worn.
+Denim, collarless shirts, backless or sheer clothing, and casual footwear are not considered appropriate business attire